-- Breasts come in all shapes and sizes.
+- Breasts come in many shapes and sizes.

 - A well-fitting bra helps prevent breast discomfort, back pain, and shoulder pain.

-Women’s breasts come in all shapes and sizes.
+Women’s breasts come in many shapes and sizes.
 There is no perfect shape or size for breasts.
 Normal breasts can be large or small, smooth or lumpy, and light or dark.

 Your breasts start growing when you begin puberty.
-During puberty the hormone levels in your body change.
-This causes your breasts to develop and your periods to start.
-Lots of things influence when you are going to begin puberty and develop breasts, including heredity (the way certain characteristics are passed down from generation to generation), weight, exercise, nutrition, stress, and chronic illnesses.
+During puberty the hormone levels in your body change, which causes your breasts to develop and your periods to start.
+Many factors affect when you are going to begin puberty and develop breasts, including heredity (the way certain characteristics are passed down from generation to generation), weight, exercise, nutrition, stress, and chronic illnesses.

 How do breasts develop?

-The inside of your breasts is made up of fatty tissue and many milk-producing glands, called mammary glands.
+The inside of your breasts is made up of fatty tissue and milk-producing glands, called mammary glands.
 The dark area of your breast around your nipple is called the areola.
-As your body starts to develop, a small bump grows under the areola and nipple.
-This bump is called the breast bud.
+As your body starts to develop, a small lump grows under the areola and nipple.
+This lump is called the breast bud.
 As the buds get larger and rounder, the breasts grow.

 As your breasts develop, the areolae get bigger and darker.
 Areolae and nipples can range in color from light pink to purplish to light gray depending on your skin color.